Arcaeic/ProjectHub/README.md

  * For those looking for school resources: Please honour academic integrity.
 Don't copy these files, use these resources to improve your own work.
  * To do:
 	* OneNote -> MarkDown
-	* Add non-CSC assignments
+		* CSC 110
+		* The first half of Psyc 260
 	* Update notes after semester
-	* Maybe add course outlines?